dolanpettit/Employee-Tracker/README.md

 ## Usage Information

 After the program has been installed, run it using node app.
-The application will first start off by asking what your role is as an employee.
-It will then ask for some boilerplate information such as name, ID number, and email.
-Depending on which role you've chosen, you will also be asked for some information specific to that role.
-For example, managers are prompted for their office number, engineers are prompted for the link to their github, and interns are prompted for the name of their school.
-After entering all employees necessary and selecting 'No" when prompted to add another employee, the application will generate the HTML file containing all of the teams information.
+The application will then prompt you with a list of choices such as view, add, or delete: employees, roles, and departments.
+If no such action is taken you can exit the prompt and the application will end the connection to the database.

 View the demo: <a href="https://drive.google.com/file/d/1I7jE7V5uZQH9PDVn2SHJ9nVyaGgjyhdP/view">https://drive.google.com/file/d/1I7jE7V5uZQH9PDVn2SHJ9nVyaGgjyhdP/view</a>